Stefan4472/Stefans-Blog/README.md

 Important directories:
 - `flaskr`: the Flask code for the website, as well as static resources and templates.
 - `imagecropper`: a Python module that provides a Tkinter GUI to crop an image to a specific size.
 This is used to create properly-sized thumbnails, for example.
-Install with pip!
 - `sitemanager`: a Python module that provides a CLI to the blog's API.
-Install with pip!
+- `renderer`: a Python module for rendering post Markdown into HTML.

+Follow the setup instructions below to install the `imagecropper`, `sitemanager`, and `renderer` modules!

 ## Setup